clementbenard/clementbenard.github.io/_pages/about.md

 Software
 ========
+* [treehfd](https://github.com/ThalesGroup/treehfd): A python module to explain xgboost models with the Hoeffding functional decomposition.
 * [Kernax](https://gitlab.com/drti/kernax): Kernax is a package that implements KSD-based algorithms for post-processing MCMC outputs.
 It is based on JAX and works on CPU as well as GPU.
 * [Lagun](https://gitlab.com/drti/lagun): platform providing a user-friendly interface to methods and algorithms dedicated to the exploration of numerical simulations and the analysis of datasets (design of experiments, conditional gaussian processes, sensitivity analysis, uncertainty propagation, optimization).
 * [sirus](https://cran.r-project.org/web/packages/sirus) (Stable and Interpretable RUle Set): a regression and classification algorithm based on random forests, which takes the form of a short list of rules.
 SIRUS combines the simplicity of decision trees with a predictivity close to random forests.